 Reported rates of marijuana use have more than doubled in the past decade.
 Medical marijuana is now legal in nearly half of US states and is increasing access to the drug for current and potential future users.
 Although it is often portrayed as harmless, and sometimes even therapeutic, there has not been nearly enough studies done to prove this.
 In fact, marijuana is often prescribed for issues like anxiety, though studies cannot comprehensively show this to be true.
 The current available information of the impact marijuana has on the neurophysiology of the brain show, predominantly, depressive effects.

-In a recent study using PET imaging to demonstrate the release of dopamine in the striatum, a region of the brain that is involved in working memory, impulsive behavior, and attention, results showed that heavy marijuana use has similar dopamine releasing behaviors as cocaine and heroin.
+In a recent study using PET imaging to demonstrate the release of dopamine in the striatum, a region of the brain that is involved in working memory, impulsive behavior, and attention, results showed that heavy marijuana use has similar dopamine releasing behaviors as cocaine and heroin with addiction.
 Several studies in chronic cannabis users show structural changes to the hippocampus persist, even after six months of abstinence.

 U.S. Surgeon General Dr. Vivek Murthy has already warned that we’re too quick to legalize the popular drug when research still hasn’t shown whether or not it’s truly safe.
 With Amen’s new research, there is proof that Dr. Murthy’s concerns are well warranted.